kssim/profile/index.md

      - Mobile Bluetooth smart key (Andorid App) development for demonstration with security.
      - Development of security test environment for electric car charging process.
 (PnC)
      - Development of TLS library to be embedded in EV.
 (Electric Vehicle)
-     - Develop web services to crawl announcements of national organizations related to vehicle business.
+     - Development of web scraping service to get announcements of national organizations related to vehicle business.
      - Development of certificate issuing web service according to ISO 15118.
 (Called AuthentiCA)

 - Infrastructure development (2018/01 ~ 2018/05)